 Canada Opening Ceremony Performers

 The Canada opening ceremony lineup is the most internationally diverse of the three ceremonies, mixing Canadian icons with global guest performers.
-Each artist appears under FIFA’s official confirmation announced May 8, 2026.
+The full roster sits under FIFA’s official confirmation.

 Michael Bublé anchors the show.
 The Burnaby-born jazz-pop crooner has sold over 75 million records globally, with five Grammy Awards and 15 Juno Awards.
 His inclusion gives the ceremony a Canadian standard-bearer with global crossover credibility.

 Alanis Morissette brings rock heritage.
-The Ottawa-born singer-songwriter’s 1995 album “Jagged Little Pill” remains the best-selling debut album worldwide, and her presence anchors the lineup in an era-defining Canadian voice.
+The Ottawa-born singer-songwriter’s 1995 album “Jagged Little Pill” remains one of the best-selling albums by a female artist worldwide, and her presence anchors the lineup in an era-defining Canadian voice.

 Alessia Cara represents the modern Canadian pop generation.
 The Brampton-born R&B-pop artist became the first Canadian to win the Grammy for Best New Artist in 2018, with global streaming hits making her one of the most visible Canadian artists of her generation.

 Jessie Reyez brings R&B grit.
-The Toronto-born, Brampton-raised Colombian-Canadian artist has built a reputation for raw lyrics and genre-blending production, with collaborations spanning Beyoncé, Eminem, and Calvin Harris.
+The Toronto-born and raised Colombian-Canadian artist, who grew up in the city’s Jane and Finch area, has built a reputation for raw lyrics and genre-blending production, with collaborations spanning Beyoncé, Eminem, and Calvin Harris.

 Sanjoy brings the global production energy.
-The Bangladeshi-American DJ-producer, born in Dhaka and based in Los Angeles, has emerged as a crossover figure in dance and South Asian-influenced pop, with his work bridging Bangla folk, EDM, and Bollywood sounds.
+The Bangladeshi-American DJ-producer, born in Bangladesh and based in Los Angeles, has emerged as a crossover figure in dance and South Asian-influenced pop, bridging Bangla folk, electronic, and global club sounds.
+He also features on the official 2026 World Cup album with “Siir Siir,” a collaboration with Nora Fatehi and Vegedream.

 Nora Fatehi widens the lineup further.
 The Toronto-born performer of Moroccan descent has built a global career in Bollywood film and music, becoming one of the most-streamed artists across South Asia and the Middle East.
 She also performed on the Qatar 2022 World Cup soundtrack “Light the Sky.”

 Elyanna brings Palestinian-Chilean identity into the show.
-The Nazareth-born singer made history at Coachella 2023 as the first artist to perform an entirely Arabic-language set, and her inclusion signals FIFA’s reach into Arabic-speaking audiences.
+The Nazareth-born singer made history at Coachella 2023 as the first artist to perform an entirely Arabic-language set, and she features on the official 2026 soundtrack with “Illuminate,” a collaboration with Jessie Reyez produced by Canadian hitmaker Cirkut.
+Her inclusion signals FIFA’s reach into Arabic-speaking audiences.

 Vegedream closes the international slot.
 The French rapper of Ivorian descent performs “Ramenez la coupe à la maison” (“Bring the Cup Back Home”), the unofficial anthem of France’s 2018 World Cup victory and one of the most-streamed football songs of the past decade.